Nebwenenef: Tomb

-Nebwenenef was buried in the Theban Tomb TT157 is located in Dra' Abu el-Naga', part of the Theban Necropolis, on the west bank of the Nile, opposite to Luxor.
+Nebwenenef was buried in the Theban Tomb TT157 located in Dra' Abu el-Naga', part of the Theban Necropolis, on the west bank of the Nile, opposite to Luxor.

 Nebwenenef is shown in his tomb followed by a fan-bearer appearing before Ramesses II and Queen Nefertari in a palace window.
 Nebwenenef is being appointed as High priest of Amun (year 1 of Rameses II).

-Nebwenenef's wife, named Takhat, is depicted in the tomb.
-She held the titles of Chief of the Harem of Amun, Sistrum Player of Mut, Chief of the Harem of Hathor and Songstress of Isis the mighty.
-Nebwenenef had a son Sematawy (II) and a daughter named Hathor.
-Sematawy (II) succeeded his father as High Priest of Hathor.
-Hathor held the title of Chief of the Harem of Hathor, Lady of Dendera.
-A sister of Nebwenenef named Irytnofret is also depicted on the tomb.

 In the 19th century the tomb was recorded by Lepsius (LD Text iii, p 239).

 The tomb had been excavated since 1970 by a team from the University of Pennsylvania under the leadership of Dr. Lanny Bell.
 Since 2002 the Universities of Heidelberg and Leipzig have joined in the work on Nebwenenef's tomb.

 Nebwenenef's title and name, by Lepsius.

 Mortuary temple

 Nebwenenef was also the owner of a mortuary temple at Thebes.
 Nebwenenef is one of only a select group of commoners who were allowed to construct a temple there.
 A plan of the temple, as well as some photographs of stelae and foundation deposits, can be found on Digitalegypt (University College London).